7 eCommerce Investments to Make in 2021

 4. Products and Campaigns that Cater to our new Hybrid Lifestyle

 Over the last year, the products that have seen growth are the ones that cater to our new way of living – things that were important before were suddenly less so, and things we didn’t have time for were suddenly an option for us.
 The bottom fell out of the formalwear market, because no-one need a suit on a Zoom call, but everyone started buying pyjamas and loungewear instead.
 As spending on dining out, socialising and holidays became a no-go, consumers spent more on takeaways, craft supplies, baking ingredients, home furnishings, and DIY products.

 It doesn’t always take developing an entirely new product line to capitalise on a pivot in consumer behaviour.
 Sometimes it’s just a well-timed and thought through campaign; knowing so many people were missing holidays, Expedia inspired consumers with a clever stop-motion inspired ad centred around planning future trips.
 Many fashion brands already had loungewear lines, and there are endless examples of them pivoting to ‘work from home fashion’ messaging as consumer appetite switched from sparkly tops to cosy pyjamas.

 Whether it’s gifting or DIY, loungewear or home improvements – many of these trends are likely here to stay, at least for a while.
-Which of your upcoming product lines or collections can add value to our new home-based, hyper-digital lifestyle?
+Which investments can your eCommerce business make now, in campaigns for upcoming product lines or collections, that will highlight their ability to add value to our new home-based, hyper-digital lifestyle?